MikkelGodsk/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 </p>

 What is important to keep in mind when using a template such as cookie-cutter, is that it exactly is a template.
 By definition a template is *guide* to make something.
-Therefore, not all parts of an template may be important for your project at hand.
+Therefore, not all parts of a template may be important for your project at hand.
 Your job is to pick the parts from the template that is useful for organizing your data science. project.